 Started in 2007 and working in close partnership with our local schools and our State's Universities, Project Horseshoe Farm offers a comprehensive K-12 after-school program designed to help our students develop the academic skills, life skills, and character traits vital to employment, higher education, and citizenship.

 We launched the program for our youngest cohort in Fall 2016 and our first year was a great success!
-We put a strong emphasis on classroom behavior, increasing attention spans, and improving math and reading skills with the overarching goal of introducing students to the values of Project Horseshoe Farm.
-Our biggest shift was moving the students away from computer programs, and toward building interpersonal relationships.
-We look forward to the potential opportunity to work with our students from Kindergarten through 12th grade.
+We put a strong emphasis on hands on learning, social relationships, classroom behavior, increasing attention spans, and improving math and reading skills.
+The overarching goal is to gain an early start in preparing students for future academic and life success.

-In Project Horseshoe Farm’s constant pursuit of ways to help students build on their academic success, in 2013 we incorporated Khan Academy into the Horseshoe Farm math program.
-The tool has helped to achieve even greater customization to each child’s academic needs and to improve tracking of children’s progress.
-In 2014, we launched a pioneering program that pairs Horseshoe Farm students one-on-one via video linkage with some of the highest achieving college and university students throughout our state.
+The program was an early adopter of Khan Academy which has allowed us to tailor work and instruction to each child’s academic needs and to continually monitor and measure academic progress.
+In addition, we developed a pioneering program that pairs Horseshoe Farm students to one-on-one work via video linkage with some of the highest achieving college and university students throughout our state.

 Past results from the grades 3-5 program have been very promising.
 In previous years, more than 70% of children improved at least one quartile on the math portion of the Alabama Reading and Math Test (ARMT).
 In addition, more than 20% of students achieved between 1-2 years of gains in their Gates-MacGinitie reading levels in a single semester.

 We are very excited about the launch of our new middle school and high school program.
-In the Fall of 2017, our oldest cohort of students will begin attending after-school programs on the first floor of the restored historic "Old Greensboro Hotel" building.
-Programs will continue to focus on academics and character development but will also focus on teaching important adult life skills such as budgeting and finances, opening a bank account, moving out on your own and renting an apartment, buying or leasing a car, and applying for and getting a job.
-In addition, programs will seek to create tangible paths toward college or careers by building bridges, fostering relationships, and creating opportunities with our State's employers, training programs, and higher education programs.
+The program continues to focus on academic development but also takes an innovative approach to teaching students employability skills and life skills necessary for them to succeed after graduating from high school.
+In addition, the program seeks to create tangible paths toward college or careers by building bridges, fostering relationships, and creating opportunities with our State's employers, training programs, and higher education programs.